 If you cannot work as a result of your injuries, you may be entitled to receive disability benefits.
 Even if you receive disability benefits, you may still be entitled to recoup lost wages by filing a personal injury lawsuit.

 Securing disability benefits after a serious injury can be a very complicated and lengthy process.
-To discuss whether you are entitled to receive such benefits, contact our office today.
+To discuss whether you are entitled to receive such benefits, contact our Houston car accident law firm today.

 If you were injured in a car accident, you will likely be able to make a claim for the following types of damages: